I used to think that an agenda was the list of topics you intend to address at a meeting. I also thought that EVERY meeting had to have an agenda.

 * "Where the Action is: The Meetings that Make or Break your Organization" by J. Elise Keith.
 I highly recommend buying this book if you are serious about improving your meetings.
 I won't receive any benefit if you buy it, but you will!

-To be notified about new blog posts and more, sign up for our news emails
+To be notified about new blog posts, courses and workshops and to receive tips for improving your meetings, sign up for our news emails.